Kraftwerk: 3-D The Catalogue and Schneider's death (2017–present)

 On 21 December 2020, Parlophone/WEA released Remixes, a digital compilation album.
 It includes remixed tracks taken from singles released 1991, 1999, 2000, 2004 and 2007, plus the previously unreleased "Non Stop", a version of "Musique Non-Stop" used as a jingle by MTV Europe beginning in 1993.
 The cover re-uses the cover from "Expo Remix".
 The compilation was released on CD and vinyl in 2022.

-On 30 October 2021, Kraftwerk were inducted into the Rock & Roll Hall of Fame.
+On 30 October 2021, Kraftwerk was inducted into the Rock & Roll Hall of Fame.
 In November 2021, the band announced plans for a 2022 North American tour.
 With the members' live performances celebrating Kraftwerk's fiftieth anniversary, the Remixes compilation album came out on compact disc and vinyl for the first time in addition.

+From 27 May to 10 July 2022, the formation undertook a successful North American tour, performing in 24 cities.

+Since 2023, it has begun visualising its music on the façades of castles and other historic buildings in a special way.

+In May 2024, it performed nine nights at the Walt Disney Concert Hall in Los Angeles, presenting one of its eight albums each night and another concert as the ninth gig.

+On 27 July 2024, at the Fuji Rock Festival in Naeba, Kraftwerk played a cover version of another artist's work for the first time: "Merry Christmas Mr. Lawrence" by Ryuichi Sakamoto, who died in 2023.
+Hütter had been friends with Sakamoto since 1981.
+After performing "Merry Christmas Mr. Lawrence", Kraftwerk played "Radioactivity", for which Sakamoto wrote the Japanese lyrics in 2012.

+On 4 December 2024, Kraftwerk announced their Multimedia Tour to commemorate the 50th Anniversary of Autobahn, enlisting professional skateboarder Tony Hawk in doing so.